mrahhal/neural-network-from-scratch/README.md

 ## Setup

 Dataset used is [mnist](http://yann.lecun.com/exdb/mnist/).
-Download the 4 archives and extract them to a folder called "dataset" in the root of this repository.
+Download the 4 archives and extract them into "datasets/mnist" in the root of this repository.